-Then choosing the fabrics, I use habotai silk as it’s cheap to buy and great for experiments.
+When choosing the fabrics, I use habotai silk as it’s cheap to buy and great for experiments.
 Silk is a protein-based fabric and when it comes to contact with natural dyes it tends to produce vibrant colors.
-As much as I love to use completely plant fibers to eco print it is not easy to produce prints on these fibers.
+As much as I love to use completely plant fibers to eco print it is not easy to produce prints on these fibers as a beginner.
 Alternatively use silk noil which is basically silk waste more eco-friendly.
 Even with one gets away with using natural fibers one will almost certainly use some form of mordants.
-Mordants contain iron and other types of metal.
+Mordants contain iron and other types of metal like alum and copper.
 It helps to bind the natural dye colors to the fabrics.
 Also one will need a stick and some barrier film (plastic bag or baking parchment I much prefer this as it’s microwave proof) to separate the prints.
 I tend to use an iron blanket but it is an individual preference.
 Any contact iron and tannin will give great results.

 Once the setup is ready then bundle and wrap these up tightly.
 It needs to be damp but not overly wet.
-With practice one will be able the adjust the dampness correctly.
-Too dry it burns and leaves will be dry out and not print.
+With practice, one will be able the adjust the dampness correctly.
+Too dry it burns and leaves will dry out and not print.
 Too wet then the print might not stick to the fabric.
-And just pop into the microwave for a few (3-5) minutes.
+And just pop it into the microwave for a few (3-5) minutes.
 How long exactly it depends on many factors.
 The fabric the thickness of the layers and how much fabric and iron blanket.
-A short burst of few minutes takes it out then checks again.
+A short burst of a few minutes takes it out then checks again.
 It is not easy to gauge but the thinner the printed fabric the less time it needs.
 Flowers tend to need less time than leaves.